top of page

 Q: Are there any house rules?

-Q: Can I use both the 1st and 2nd floor common areas?
+Q: Can residents use the common areas on both the 1st and 2nd floors?

-Q: Who is responsible for cleaning and taking out the trash?
+Q. Who is responsible for cleaning the common areas and taking out the garbage?

-Use headphones or keep devices at low volume when watching videos or on calls.
+Use earphones or keep the volume low when watching videos or making calls.